adrianlarion/tsls/README.md

 ![usageg anim](./docs/usage_anim.svg)

-Displays categorized information about file terminations, their total size and total number Sorts by showing the largest size last.
+Displays categorized information about file terminations, num of files and total size Sorts by showing the largest size last.
 It shows 3 columns:

 ![columns](./docs/categories.png)

 * termination
 * number of files using that termination
 * total size of files with that termination

 __NOEXT__ termination means that the files have no termination, probably binaries